+There is good stress and there is bad stress.
+The good kind is necessary for survival and involves the fight-or-flight response.
 Unfortunately, chronic bad stress induces the same responses, but the body never gets the chance to reset itself.
-Living in a nearly constant state of stress causes all sorts of maladies.
-It causes elevated blood pressure and stress on the whole cardiovascular system.
-It also typically causes poor-quality sleep, digestive problems and a weak immune system.
+Living in a nearly constant state of stress causes all sorts of maladies including elevated blood pressure, poor-quality sleep, digestive problems and a weak immune system.

 If you think stress isn’t prevalent, you would be wrong.
 According to the American Psychological Association’s 2019 Stress in America survey, “More than three-quarters of adults report physical or emotional symptoms of stress, such as headache, feeling tired or changes in sleeping habits” and “Nearly half of adults say they have laid awake at night because of stress in the prior month.”

 When I work with companies that determine workplace stress is affecting the quantity and quality of work performed by their employees, we begin by finding out the main source(s) of the tension.
 Some of them come prepared with an anonymous employee survey, which speeds up the process.
-Other companies, some of whose executives are in denial, insist the work environment is perfect as it is and try to reject the possibility that their workplace is causing burnout, lack of intellectual acuity and an uptick in sick days used.

 A common stressor is differing expectations of productivity between upper management and the employees who actually perform the tasks.
 If management determines that each employee in the widget department should be able to produce 10 widgets per hour with no defects, and the actual number employees are able to produce without defects per hour is five, that is quite a disconnect and will understandably affect morale and cause negative stress in the workforce.